-After playing a 1950 concert with a pick-up rhythm section, Stan Getz hired the trio.
-The trio included Walter Bolden on drums and Joe Calloway on bass.
+After playing a 1950 concert in Hartford, Connecticut with a pick-up rhythm section trio, Stan Getz hired them, which included Walter Bolden on drums and Joe Calloway on bass.
 Who was the trio’s pianist?

 Excerpted from Deep in a Dream: The Long Night of Chet Baker by James Gavin